BIBLE PASSAGE:

 with others, we need to develop an attitude of ‘wanting less’

-As believers, we should have a desire for the same qualities of
+As followers of Jesus, we should have a desire for the same qualities

-Jesus, the One we follow and worship.
-The scriptures teach us
+of the One we worship and follow.
+The scriptures teach us that He

-that He was satisfied, and yet He had much less than most of us.
+was satisfied, and yet He had much less than most of us.
+What Jesus

 Look at the warning He gave a man who said